 Starting with the time sphere, it should be remembered that since the Instinct is not compatible with Connect IQ it is not possible to download different options from the application, but it does allow you to display a multitude of information in different ways.

 There are many things that can be customized and we can choose different proposals.
 There are 6 different spheres, which are multiplied by two since we can select them in black background with white characters and vice versa.

-Then we can select what to see in each case both in the "secondary" screen.
-Second, pulses, altitude, barometer data...
-And in the spheres that have graphics we can also choose what data we want to see represented.
+Then podemos select what to see in each case both in the "secondary" screen.
+Second hand, heart rate, altitude, barometer data...
+And on the dials that have graphs 1TP10We can also choose what data we want to see represented.

 Here are some examples of the possibilities it offers.

 The same screen becomes important in the rest of the clock interface, highlighting each section of the menu with icons or additional information in each part of the menu.

 As for the configuration of the sport profile, thanks to this small circle we can have up to 5 data per screen, when the usual in Garmin has always been 4.
 Perhaps it is not the best option for the one who is more right in sight, but at least it is a nice addition considering that this model does not support Connect IQ data screens.

 Without a doubt, this is where the small circular section becomes more important, the Garmin Instinct offers unique and never-before-seen screen layouts.

 As it is a watch geared towards mountain use, the Instinct receives all the functions specific to that use that you can find in the Fenix 5:

 The clock changes to a specific screen that we can configure when we climb a slope.
 We can specify from what vertical speed the screen will change (i.e. how many meters we would climb in an hour).